 The first thing I noticed when I put on the Asio was how light and breathable it felt.
 It felt cool and very comfortable right away.
 It has a looser, less restrictive feel than the Sitka, but did not feel like it was overly loose.
 Remember, both garments I tested were size large.
-This did not feel as much like a base layer and feels much more like a hot weather/early season top.
+This did not feel as much like a base layer and felt much more like a hot weather/early season top.
 In fact, you could probably wear this hoody when doing your summer scouting if you wanted to have a lightweight, breathable top that had long sleeves you could push up when you got hot.

 The Asio also has the quarter-zip that allows you to unzip it while walking into your hunting spot or scouting and then zip it back up after you dry off.
 When doing a short outdoor test in 85-degree temps, this top wicked very effectively and dried off quickly too.
 I was very impressed with how light and cool it felt even in the hot weather and humidity.

 Face Mask and Hoody

 The facemask and hoody were almost identical to the Sitka but may have been slightly looser in the hoody itself.
-The mask is very breathable with the polyester birdseye mesh and was very comfortable to wear.
+The mask is very breathable with the polyester birdseye mesh and is very comfortable to wear.
 The mask can be worn by itself or with the hoody and when it is not in use, you can have it around your neck in front of you or you can flip it over behind your head and store it with your hoody.